 This event talked about doing fieldwork, and were joined by special guests, Dr Debolina Dutta and Dr Amanda Gilbertson.
 This session was jointly convened with Dr Ben Golder and the UNSW Critique Network.

 Hilary Charlesworth (MLS) was in conversation with Roland Bleiker (Director of a cross disciplinary project on Visual Politics at UQ) to discuss the role of images and emotions in global politics, and in particular the politics and ethics of visualising humanitarian crises in particular, the subject of Professor Bleiker's new ARC Linkage project.

 Tuesday 24 August 2021

 Critique in the Tropics: The Crisis of Indian Legal Education and Scholarship, convened by Adil Hasan Khan

-This panel will feature contributions from academics trained in the law in India, and currently teaching at Indian universities, who will reflect on the inheritances, futures and failures of a critical legal project for Indian legal education and scholarship.
-The panel will touch on three questions in particular: 1) what might the humanities offer law?; 2) how to teach law from critical perspectives?; 3) is legal critique a political project?
+This panel featured contributions from academics trained in the law in India, and currently teaching at Indian universities, who reflected on the inheritances, futures and failures of a critical legal project for Indian legal education and scholarship.
+The panel touched on three questions in particular: 1) what might the humanities offer law?; 2) how to teach law from critical perspectives?; 3) is legal critique a political project?
 4) What possibilities for acknowledging plurality [i.e., of laws] does tropical legal critique enable, and what might it limit?

 Tuesday 31 August 2021